 You may have a friend, spouse, parent or other loved one relying on you for something these days.
 While we do our best, we can sometimes find ourselves in situations that make it difficult to deliver on those expectations.
 Where possible, communicate that; it might make you feel better about the situation while helping to avoid any hurt feelings.

 6. Periodically Checking In.

-A project scope can change over time, and sometimes that change is crucial to its success.
-But the only way to identify those tweaks is to periodically check in with the teams involved, to make sure that there is consensus on what’s getting done.
+A project’s scope can change over time, and sometimes that change is necessary for its success.
+That’s why we have to periodically check in with our teammates, to make sure that there’s consensus on what’s getting done and how.
 In life, checking in with ourselves (and occasionally others) can help us reflect in a similar way.
 How have your goals changed since you started this personal endeavor?
 Are you still working towards that end, or are you stuck?
 If we avoid this step, we run the risk of wasting time and misdirecting our efforts.